EmersonRHall/UAVtrajectory/week12/README.md

 This is week 12 and the final week for the research.
 This folder contains the final deliverables for Week 12 of the project.
 Week 12 focused on completing the full analysis, compiling results, and producing the final written and presentation materials.

+This is the Google Drive with all the reports and the final presentation: https://drive.google.com/drive/folders/1_wcJ2krGOFKm_bv9HRj-d9secum7PQZq?usp=sharing